saltstack/salt/doc/ref/states/ordering.rst

 ================

-Before using the `order` option, remember that the majority of state ordering should be done with a :term:`requisite declaration`, and that a requisite declaration will override an `order` option, so a state with order option should not require or required by other states.
+Before using the `order` option, remember that the majority of state ordering should be done with a :ref:`requisite-declaration`, and that a requisite declaration will override an `order` option, so a state with order option should not require or required by other states.